- What is the Annual Giving Campaign?

 What is the Annual Giving Campaign?

-The Unitarian Church in Westport is financially autonomous.
+The Unitarian Universalist Congregation in Westport is financially autonomous.
 We have no diocese or umbrella organization to support us if we fail to meet our annual operating budget needs.
 We are it: we are in effect a co-op.
 The Annual Giving Campaign provides about 80% of the revenue we need, with the rest provided by pledges made at other times of year, church facility rentals, Sunday offerings, etc.

 The Annual Giving Campaign is usually in the early Spring , but pledges can be and are made throughout the year by new members and friends as they realize the value they find here.
 In the Spring, every household in our community is canvassed (asked) to make a pledge – a promise – of financial support.
 The pledge you make and then honor in the upcoming year keeps the Unitarian Church in Westport thriving.